rmavis/wrap/readme.md

     $ wrap -sw [ ] -rw { } -rj , -fj : < test.data
     [{"Jan 1":"Happy new year"},{"Jan 3":"Happy birthday"},{"Apr 1":"April Fool's Day"}]

-Output when specifying a blank for the set wrap, record wrap, field wrap, two colons for the record separator, and one colon for the field joiner:
+Output when specifying a blank for the set, record, and field wraps, two colons for the record separator, and one colon for the field separator:

     $ wrap -sw- -rw- -fw- -rj :: -fj : < test.data
     Jan 1:Happy new year::Jan 1:Happy birthday::Apr 1:April Fool's Day